 \begin{Emp} {\bf Notation.} (a) Let $F$ be a local non-archimedean field of residual characteristic $p$, $\ov{F}$ an algebraic closure of $F$, $F^{\nr}\subseteq\ov{F}$ the maximal unramified extension of $F$ inside $\ov{F}$, and $\val_{F}$ the valuation on $\ov{F}$ such that $\val_F(F\m)=\B{Z}$.

-(b) Let $\G$ be a connected reductive group over $F$, $G:=\G(F)$, and $\CX=\CX(\G)$ be the reduced Bruhat--Tits building of $\G$, viewed as a metric space, equipped with extra structure (see \re{bt}).
-To every pair $(x,r)\in \CX\times\B{R}_{\geq 0}$, Moy--Prasad \cite{MP1,MP2} associate an open-compact subgroup $G_{x,r^+}\subseteq G$ (see \re{mp}). \end{Emp}
+(b) Let $\G$ be a connected reductive group over $F$, $G:=\G(F)$, and $\CX=\CX(\G)$ the reduced Bruhat--Tits building of $\G$, viewed as a metric space, and equipped with extra structure (see \re{bt}).
+To every pair $(x,r)\in \CX\times\B{R}_{\geq 0}$, Moy--Prasad \cite{MP1,MP2} associate an open-compact subgroup $G_{x,r^+}\subseteq G$ (see \re{mpsplit} and \re{mp}). \end{Emp}

 \begin{Emp} {\bf Depth of a representation.} (a) Let $R(G)$ be the category of smooth complex representations of $G$, and let $\Irr(G)$ be the set of equivalence classes of irreducible objects of $R(G)$.
-To each $V\in R(G)$, Moy--Prasad associate a depth $r\in \B{Q}_{\geq 0}$, which is defined to be the smallest $r\in\B{R}$ such that $V^{G_{x,r^+}}\neq 0$ for some $x\in\CX$.
+To each $V\in R(G)$, Moy--Prasad associate a depth $r\in \B{Q}_{\geq 0}$, which is defined to be the smallest $r\in\B{R}_{\geq 0}$ such that $V^{G_{x,r^+}}\neq 0$ for some $x\in\CX$.
 Actually, for our purposes slightly weaker results of DeBacker (\cite{DB}) are sufficient.

 (b) For every $r\in \B{Q}_{\geq 0}$, we denote by $\Irr(G)_{\leq r}$ (resp. $\Irr(G)_{>r}$) the set of $V\in\Irr(G)$ of depth $\leq r$ (resp. $>r$), and denote by $R(G)_{\leq r}$ (resp. $R(G)_{>r}$) the full subcategory of $R(G)$ consisting of representations $V$ all of whose irreducible subquotients belong to $\Irr(G)_{\leq r}$ (resp. $\Irr(G)_{>r}$).